gluio/voltos-ruby/README.md

 ## Getting started

 1. Find your unique Voltos API key.
-See "Account" settings.
+See "Bundle" settings.

 2. Set this key as an environment variable, e.g.
    ```ruby